-In Colorado, adults who are not felons are generally allowed to possess, carry, buy or sell stun guns to use in lawful self-defense.
-Therefore, stun guns cannot be used as toys or to break the law.
+In Colorado, adults (18+) who are not convicted felons are generally allowed to possess, carry, buy or sell stun guns.
+However, you may use them only in lawful self-defense.
+You cannot use stun guns as toys or to break the law.

 - Additional Reading

-Yes.
-The possession, purchase, and selling of stun guns are legal under Colorado state law.
+The possession, purchase, and sale of stun guns are legal under Colorado state law.
 However, using a stun gun against someone is only permitted if it is necessary to protect yourself or others from an immediate physical threat of harm.

 In addition, it is a crime to use a stun gun in the commission of a criminal offense, even low-level misdemeanor crimes.
+“Using” does not necessarily mean discharging; brandishing it to cause fear is sufficient.
 It does not matter if anyone gets shocked by the stun gun.1

 Example: James holds up a cashier by pointing a stun gun at her.
 Here, James faces criminal charges for both robbery as well as using a stun gun in the commission of the robbery.

 It is irrelevant that James never discharged the stun gun or whether the cashier was scared by the stun gun.
-James’ act of using the stun gun in a threatening way to carry out the robbery qualifies as a CRS 18-12-106.5 violation.1
+James’ act of using the stun gun in a threatening way to carry out the robbery qualifies as a C.R.S.
+18-12-106.5 violation.

-Colorado law defines a stun gun as “a device capable of temporarily immobilizing a person by the infliction of an electrical charge.”2 A stun gun does not qualify as a
+Under Colorado law, a stun gun is “a device capable of temporarily immobilizing a person by the infliction of an electrical charge.”2 A stun gun does not qualify as a

 - “dangerous weapon,”